danielpmorton/pyastrobee/readme.md

 - What are the dimensions of the cargo bags / measurements for the handles?
 Do you have any CAD for these?

 ### Bugs/Issues:
+- The joint of the astrobee nearest to the body does not seem to be moving properly in simulation - check the URDF to see if there is an issue with how this joint is defined
 - The `cupola.dae` and `node_1.dae` files in the `astrobee_iss` meshes cannot be loaded into Blender, whereas all of the other ISS meshes can.
-  - Regarding this, I originally tested simulating the Astrobee in the cupola and was getting some weird collision behavior.
-I wonder if this is due to these meshes being messed-up somehow

 ## Thoughts
 - Mujoco is interesting because it models the deformables as composites - for instance, a soft box is a collection of spheres/capsules wrapped up in a skin.
 I wonder if we can change the properties of these smaller particles inside the composite?